KJ5CYM/Virus.Win32.RoboHobo/README.md

 Meet my slightly stealthy virus.
 His name is RoboHobo.
 I named him after myself!
 He was cobbled together mostly from publicly available code on github, with a little frankenstein engineering on my part.
 This was mostly just a proof of concept project, as I have no real need to create a super powerful computer virus.
 The graphical effect took far more work and time on my part than the virus itself.

 This is a virus in the truest, yet most basic sense of the word.
-It's not an assassin-like worm or trivial trojan or one of those stupid jokes that people call a virus these days.
-It's just a run of the mill file infector that xor encrypts the virus body, infects an exe, then decrypts and executes when the targetis run.
+It's not a worm or trivial trojan or one of those stupid jokes that people call a virus these days.
+It's just a run of the mill file infector that xor encrypts the virus body, infects an exe, then decrypts and executes when the target is run.
 It is non-destructive unless you allow it to infect a critical system executable.
 The infection payload consists of a silly message and the virus itself.

 Test it on the exe binaries in the test folder and see if you can learn something from it!